How To Master The Harp Harmonic Technique On Acoustic Guitar

 Using your fingers is perhaps the most natural way to play harp harmonics.
 Your bare thumb will be used to pluck the string.
 It is a slightly different sound compared to using a plectrum or thumb pick, with the harmonics not quite having the same sustain or resonance but still sounding great all the same.

-Flat Pick (Plectrum):
+• Flat Pick (Plectrum)

 A thumb pick gives you the best of both worlds.
 You get the sustain of the harmonic from the pick, as well as the use of your middle, ring, and pinky fingers for the regular notes.
-I generally like to use a thumb pick for most of my harp harmonic playing, however the approach you choose is totally up to you.

 The Harmonic